DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 #### 🎈Question #14

-A DevOps engineer is building a continuous deployment pipeline for a serverless application that uses AWS Lambda functions.
+A DevOps engineer is building a continuous deployment pipeline for a **serverless application** that uses AWS Lambda functions.

-The company wants to **reduce the customer impact of an unsuccessful deployment.** The company also wants to monitor for issues.
+The company wants to **reduce the customer impact of an unsuccessful deployment.** The company also **wants to monitor for issues**.

 Which deploy stage configuration will meet these requirements?

 - ##### 🔑A. Use an AWS Serverless Application Model (AWS SAM) template to define the serverless application.
-Use AWS CodeDeploy to deploy the Lambda functions with the Canary 10 Percent 15 Minutes Deployment Preference Type.
+Use AWS CodeDeploy to deploy the Lambda functions with the Canary 10 Percent 15 Minutes Deployment <mark>Preference Type</mark>.
 Use Amazon CloudWatch alarms to monitor the health of the functions.

 - 🔑B. Use AWS CloudFormation to publish a new stack update, and include Amazon CloudWatch alarms on all resources.
 Set up an AWS CodePipeline approval action for a developer to verify and approve the AWS CloudFormation change set.